The best practices to manage a remote workforce—during the pandemic and beyond

 Looking back on 2020, a diverse number of companies were caught off guard by the need to quickly pivot to remote and hybrid environments.
 Many leaders found that their supply chains weren’t nearly as flexible as expected and their internal communication was lacking, increasing the difficulty of working outside of the office.
 However, there have been a plethora of companies pioneering the remote and hybrid workforce movement since the early 2010s.

 For a good part of my career, I’ve managed teams that have had remote members, as well as some that adopted a hyflex (or “hybrid flexible”) work format.
 Prior to the pandemic, one-third of our team was remote full-time, while another third worked remotely, part-time.
-From my experiences, I’ve found that there are certain nuances to to managing those operating remotely compared to those working the office; it’s more than just seeing and collaborating with your co-workers over screens.
+From my experiences, I’ve found that there are certain nuances to managing those operating remotely compared to those working the office; it’s more than just seeing and collaborating with your co-workers over screens.

 Now, with remote and hybrid work presumably here to stay, I’m sharing my most trusted tips on how to best manage a distributed workforce.